tinkerbell/tinkerbell.org/content/examples/hello-world/_index.md

 docker push <registry-host>/hello-world
 ```

-Again, this image doesn't have any instructions that the Worker will perform, it's just a placeholder for being able to push a workflow out to the Worker when it comes up.
+This image doesn't have any instructions that the Worker will be able to perform, it's just an example to enable pushing a workflow out to the Worker when it comes up.

 ## The Template

 A template is a YAML file that lays out the series of tasks that you want to perform on the Worker after it boots up.
-The template for this workflow contains only the one task with single `hello-world` action.
+The template for this workflow contains the one task with single `hello-world` action.
 The worker field contains a reference to `device_1` which will be substituted with either the MAC Address or the IP Address of your Worker when you run the `tink workflow create` command in the next step.

 Save this template as `hello-world.tmpl`.